2BaDE/EDED-Hiscalifh/README.md

 - ⚡ Fun fact: ...
 -->

-**Seok Gyu Jeong**
+⚡**Seok Gyu Jeong**⚡

-I am a student who is studying passionately to become a data engineer someday.
-After discharging from the military, I've been with data engineering since i came across statistics.
+I am a student who is studying passionately to become a data engineer someday.😄 After discharging from the military, I've been with data engineering since i came across statistics.

 I am currently studying SQL tuning and data warehouse.